 Pre-season testing indicated that the opposition was catching up, and that, at long last, Ferrari's reign was over... then came Melbourne.

 Nothing could have prepared Formula One for the tour de force that was Ferrari in 2004.
 From the first practice session in Melbourne it was clear that the Italian team, and Schumacher, was in a league of its own.

 Everything was perfect, the car, the driver(s), the tyres, the strategy, the team, even the weather worked in favour of the Maranello outfit.
 If anyone ever needed convincing that God is a fully paid up member of the tifosi, just look at how the weather conditions favoured Ferrari, and Bridgestone, during those first races of the season.

 However, that's not taking anything away from the Italian team.
 They won because they deserved too, because they were the best.
 Schumacher took five straight wins - with Barrichello finishing second on three occasions.
-Then came the blip at Monaco, when the German collided with nemesis Juan Pablo Montoya in the tunnel.
+Then came the blip at Monaco, still famed for its iconic Casino in an age when sites like www.supercasinosites.com make the whole thrilling experience available to all, when the German collided with nemesis Juan Pablo Montoya in the tunnel.